Whatsapp Icon

 Glutamine in Cancer Treatment

-One of the emerging areas of research in oncology nutrition focuses on the role of glutamine during cancer treatment, particularly in relation to chemotherapy and radiation therapy.
+One of the emerging areas of research in oncology nutrition focuses on the role of glutamine during cancer treatment, particularly with chemotherapy and radiation therapy.
 This amino acid, which is the most abundant in the human body, has caught the attention of scientists and healthcare professionals for its potential to mitigate some of the harsh side effects associated with cancer therapies.

 Radiation and chemotherapy are effective but brutal treatments that can lead to a range of side effects, from mucositis (inflammation of the digestive tract lining) to neuropathy (nerve damage).
 These can significantly impact the patient's quality of life and their ability to continue with treatment.
 Hence, finding ways to reduce these side effects is a key area of cancer care research.